ietf-wg-cellar/matroska-specification/notes.md

 should crop off 240 columns of pixels from the left and right of the encoded image to present the image with the pillar-boxes hidden.

-Cropping has to be performed before resizing and the display dimensions given by `DisplayWidth`, `DisplayHeight`, and `DisplayUnit` apply to the already-cropped image.
+Cropping must be performed before resizing to the display dimensions to prevent the cropped pixels from affecting the resized image.
+The numbers given in the PixelCrop elements refer to pixels of the stored video before resizing.
+The display dimensions given by `DisplayWidth`, `DisplayHeight`, and `DisplayUnit` describe the area occupied by the full image, including the cropped pixels, so the actual displayed image may be smaller after cropping is applied.

+Whether cropping is applied or not, it should not affect the displayed geometry of the image, except for removing the cropped area.
+The geometry defined by `DisplayWidth` and `DisplayHeight` always corresponds to the whole image including the cropped area, and if cropping is in fact applied, the remaining area is not further stretched or compressed.

+When subtitles are displayed on the video (if relevant to the particular subtitle format), they are associated with the full (uncropped) video frame and are cropped along with the video.

 ## Rotation